Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 ## BaseElement:getBaseFrame()

-Returns the base frame of the element
+Traverses parent chain to locate the root frame element

 ### Returns
 * `BaseFrame` `BaseFrame` The base frame of the element

 ## BaseElement:destroy()

-Destroys the element and cleans up all references
+Removes the element from UI tree and cleans up resources

 ## BaseElement:updateRender()

-Requests a render update for this element
+Propagates render request up the element tree

 ### Returns
 * `table` `self` The BaseElement instance